 We would now like to introduce a spinor bundle over spacetime for each of $G_L$ and $G_R$.
+These descend directly from the spinors in the ambient four-dimensional (complexified) Minkowski space.
 That is, we define a pair of correspondence spaces $F$ and $F'$ with local sections following the usual twistor constructions \cite{Adamo:2017qyl},

 and projection $F\rightarrow G$ is given by the forgetful map $(g,\pi)\mapsto g$ and similarly for $F'$ (recall that $G_L$, $G_R \cong G$).
 From this we build the bundle ${\cal F}\rightarrow G$ defined by sections $(g_{\alpha\dot{\alpha}},\pi^{\dot{\alpha}},\lambda^{\alpha}) \in \mathcal{F}$.
-That is, the fibres of $\mathcal{F}$ are the fibres of $F$ and $F'$ together. $\mathcal{F}$ then defines the doubled correspondence space.\\
+That is, the fibres of $\mathcal{F}$ are the fibres of $F$ and $F'$ together. $\mathcal{F}$ then defines the doubled correspondence space.